norwoodj/docs/docs/resume.md

     * Reduced the time required to increase/decrease deployed system capacity from hours to seconds.

 * SRE Tools
-    * Implemented tools in python to improve and standardize a number of engineering processes
+    * Implemented ~10 tools in python to improve and standardize a number of build/deploy/production support processes
     * bastion-server-ctl - Tool for creating and tunneling through [bastion servers](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html).
       Also implemented an associated [Terraform](https://www.terraform.io) module to build the necessary AWS resources
     * publish-eb-bundle - Tool for creating an [Application Source Bundle](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications-sourcebundle.html) from a mix of local and remote files.
 This removed the need to copy common ebextensions into every Elastic Beanstalk application in the company, reducing the number of copies of these files from dozens to one.
+    * At present these tools are used by ~5 other engineering teams in ~10 projects

 Other Projects